shaka-project/shaka-packager/docs/source/options/hls_stream_descriptors.rst

     Optional colon or semi-colon separated list of values for the CHARACTERISTICS attribute for EXT-X-MEDIA.
 See CHARACTERISTICS attribute in http://bit.ly/2OOUkdB for details.

+:forced:
+    The value is an enumerated-string; valid strings are YES and NO.
+    This attribute is OPTIONAL.
+Its absence indicates an implicit value of NO. The FORCED attribute MUST NOT be present unless the TYPE is SUBTITLES.